 Howard Chan, Controller

-As Controller at Century Villages at Cabrillo (CVC), Mr. Chan is responsible for all aspects of accounting, tax and financial reporting for CVC’s portfolio of assets.
+As Vice President/Controller at Century Villages at Cabrillo (CVC), Mr. Chan is responsible for all aspects of accounting, tax and financial reporting for CVC’s portfolio of assets.
 Mr. Chan also assists in the asset management functions of the housing projects.
 Mr. Chan joins the team with over 10 years of experience in the affordable housing and low-income housing tax credit industry from his tenure at Novogradac and Company and Highridge Costa Investors.
 Mr. Chan began his professional career at KPMG LLP and also worked at The Walt Disney Company and a private real estate investment management company in the greater Los Angeles area.

 Mr. Chan received his B.S. degree in Business Administration with emphasis in Accounting from the Haas School of Business at University of California, Berkeley.
 He earned his Masters of Business Taxation degree with high honors from Golden Gate University.
 Mr. Chan is a certified public accountant in the State of California.